raju-lhg/LhgTrackerBundle/scripts/readme.md

     ``crontab -e``

 4. Add a new line to the crontab file that specifies when the script should run.
-For example, to run the script once a month at midnight, add the following line:
+For example, to run the script on first day of june every year at midnight, add the following line:

-    ``0 0 1 * * /path/to/renew-ssl.sh sub.domain.com``
+    ``0 0 1 6 * /path/to/renew-ssl.sh sub.domain.com``

     Here replace *sub.domain.com* by your dimain name.
 For Kimai Time Tracker it would be:

-    ``0 0 1 * * path/to/kimai/var/plugins/LhgTrackerBundle/scripts/renew-ssl.sh time.cloud.lhgdev.com``
+    ``0 0 1 6 * path/to/kimai/var/plugins/LhgTrackerBundle/scripts/renew-ssl.sh time.cloud.lhgdev.com``